GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Appendix

 \subsection{Quantitative Evaluation}

 \paragraph{Quantitative Evaluation Based on CLIP.} In Tab.~\ref{tab: quantitative evaluation}, we present the quantitative evaluation results.
+The scenes in Fig.~\ref{fig: compare with in2n} are used for this test.
 We follow the metrics used in Instruct NeRF2NeRF (IN2N)~\cite{instructnerf2023}, including the CLIP~\cite{Radford2021LearningTV} text-image direction similarity and image-image similarity between the original scene and the edited scene.
 The quantitative results indicate that our method achieves a comparable CLIP text-image direction similarity score with IN2N, while image-image similarity has improved a lot.
 We would like to analyze the limitations of the used metric as follows.

 \paragraph{Limitation of The CLIP-based Metric.} Although we provide quantitative analysis based on CLIP.
 However, we find that the current CLIP-based metrics are not reliable enough.
 For example, CLIP has problems with color discrimination.
 As shown in Fig.~\ref{fig: limitation_clip}, we use CLIP to calculate the similarity between solid color images, which are white and yellow respectively, and the text descriptions, \ie ``\texttt{This is white}" or ``\texttt{This is yellow}".
 The results show that yellow images consistently achieve higher matching scores.
 This is one of the reasons why our CLIP text-image direction similarity does not show an evident advantage.
 Therefore, we believe that a more reliable evaluation metric for text-guided editing tasks is one of the important future research directions.